Lamdann/Dictionary/README.md

 # Dictionary
-Pure Java, Tree of node made from letters of words.
-Every word wos splited on letters and added to dictionary.
+Pure Java, Knot Tree made of letters of words.
+Each word is broken into letters and added to the dictionary.
-Each sequence of letters is unique, for example if we added word cleaner and after it word cleaning only "ing " will be added.
+Each sequence of letters is unique, for example, if we add a word  "cleaner", and,after that word cleaning only “ing” will be added.
-Implemented two interfaces  void addWord(String word); void printWordByPrefix(String prefix);
+Implemented two interfaces void addWord (String word); void printWordByPrefix (string prefix);
-No Java Collection no Array wos used.
+No java collection, no java array is used.
+Easely can be transfered to generic type.